dbernheisel/phoenix_seo/README.md

   use SEO, [
     json_library: Jason,
     # a function reference will be called with a conn during render
-    # note: you must pass conn to the SEO.juice component for this to work
     site: &__MODULE__.site_config/1,
     open_graph: SEO.OpenGraph.build(
       description: "A blog about development",